Clone the repository

 npm run build

-Create a configuration file by copying the example:
+Create a configuration file based on the example:

 cp .env.example .env

-You can start the MCP server using one of two transport mechanisms:
+You can start the server using either of the available transport options:

 npm run start:stdio